Harmful Algal Blooms

 RSC Involvement in Harmful Algal Bloom Monitoring and Research

 The RSC collaborates with the Erie County Department of Health, the Department of Conservation of Natural Resources, and the Pennsylvania Department of Environmental Protection to monitor for harmful algal blooms.
-The RSC samples more than 15 locations around Presque Isle Bay once per week from Memorial Day to Labor for algal toxins.
-The toxin concentrations at each location are relayed to ECDH, DEP, and DCNR park managers which, in turn, post advisory signs at necessary locations.
-The RSC monitors a variety of algal concentrations in real-time using probes outfitted on the Beach 2 buoy and Nearshore Buoy.
-For real-time data between May and October, visit the RSC buoy website: www.PALakeErieBuoy.com.
+The RSC samples more than 33 locations along the Lake Erie Shoreline including Presque Isle State Park and Presque Isle Bay once per week from Memorial Day to Labor for algal toxins.
+The toxin concentrations at each location are posted to our online HAB Map and relayed to ECDH, DEP, Erie Western PA Port Authority and DCNR park managers which, in turn, post advisory signs at necessary locations.
+The RSC monitors a variety of algal concentrations in real-time using probes outfitted on the Beach 2 buoy and Nearshore Buoy which can be found at the RSC buoy website: www.PALakeErieBuoy.com.
+The RSC has previously worked with local veterinarians to provide training on recognizing HAB poisoning in pets.
 Thanks to PA Sea Grant for compiling the following information, which is also found here.

 Local HAB Advisories